 The National Weight Control Registry is a self-selected group of over 5,000 individuals who have lost at least 30 pounds and maintained the weight loss for more than a year.
 Ninety percent of the individuals who are listed in the registry reported exercising, on average, about 60 minutes per day.
 Seventy-eight percent eat breakfast every day, and 62 percent watch fewer than 10 hours of TV per week.

 However, we all know it’s easier said than done to make healthy changes like the ones listed above.
-These nine behavioral strategies can help.
+These ten behavioral strategies can help.

 • Set the right goals.
 Your goals should focus on specific dietary and exercise changes, such as, "I will eat at least five servings of fruits and vegetables every day this week," or, "I will work up to being able to walk briskly for 30 minutes at a time," rather than just on weight loss.
 Select two or three goals at a time to incorporate into your lifestyle rather than trying to change everything at once.
 Effective goals are specific, attainable and forgiving, which means that you don't have to be absolutely perfect.
 Instead of focusing on eliminating unhealthy foods, concentrate on adding in healthy options that will eventually replace the former.

 In setting your goals, remember that losing more than one or two pounds per week can be unhealthy and greatly increases your chances of regaining the weight.

 • Reward success.
 To encourage yourself to attain your goals, reward yourself for successes.
 An effective reward is something that is desirable and timely, such as attending a movie, getting a massage or taking an hour for yourself.
 Don't use food as a reward!